imartemy1524/vk_captcha/README.md

 asyncio.run(captcha_solver())
 ```

-In theory, you can use command line solver:
+In theory, for other languages you can use command line solver ( **NOT RECOMMENDED**, it will always load model again):
 ```commandline
 python -m vk_captcha -url "https://api.vk.com/captcha.php?sid=2323832899382092" -minimum-accuracy 0.33 -repeat-count 13
 ```